 Water Quality Test

 Here are 5 simple ways on how to test the water quality at home.

 Smell, Taste, Colour

 Smell, taste, and visual are the quickest ways to test the quality of the water at home.
 However, this method is capable of testing a few types of contaminants such as chlorine, hard water, irons, and sediments.

 Chlorinated water is easy to detect with its distinctive smell as if you are in the swimming pool.
 In addition, the chlorinated water will cause dehydration in our throat when it is consumed.

 Observe the color of your water with a transparent glass.
 The presence of iron, sediments such as rust and dust can be clearly seen in the glass.

 Total Dissolved Solid (TDS)

 TDS indicates the number of dissolved solids in tap water.
 It is a great indication of how much minerals there is in the water but does not differentiate whether it is good or bad minerals.

-Generally, TSD is used to measure for the water generated by reverse osmosis filter making sure that it is close to 0.
+Generally, TDS is used to measure the water generated by reverse osmosis system making sure that it is close to 0.
 This is a general expectation as this type of filter removes all minerals and contaminants.